Course development and history

 Select the semester and course offering above to get information from the correct course syllabus and course offering.

 Electromagnetic fields, propagation in vacuum and matter.
 Polarization, interference, thin film optics, optical metrology.
-Diffraction, fourier optics, coherence.
+Diffraction, Fourier optics, coherence, labs.

 No information inserted